lyra/plugin-dolibarr/CONTRIBUTING.md

-#Contributing to PayZen for Dolibarr
+#Contributing to Lyra Collect for Dolibarr

-Anyone is welcome to contribute to PayZen payment plugin for Dolibarr.
+Anyone is welcome to contribute to Lyra Collect payment plugin for Dolibarr.
 There are various ways you can contribute:

 - Raise an issue on GitHub.
 - Send us a Pull Request on **develop** branch with your bug fixes.